porres/pd-cyclone/README.md

 -------
 <strong>About Cyclone 0.3:</strong>

-Cyclone 0.3 needs at least Pd Vanilla 0.49-0 and it doesn't fully work in any other version of Pd or in other flavours such as Pd Extended and Purr Data - both of which carry outdated versions of cyclone.
+Cyclone 0.3 needs at least Pd Vanilla 0.49-0 and it doesn't fully work in Pd Extended or Purr Data - both of which carry outdated versions of cyclone.
 Pd-Extended carries older 0.1 versions.
-Purr Data still carries the outdated cyclone 0.2 release, which is not yet fully ported either to Purr Data.
+Purr Data still carries the outdated cyclone 0.2 release (which on its own is not yet fully ported either to Purr Data).

 The original author of Cyclone (Krzysztof Czaja) abandoned it in 2005 at version 0.1alpha55.
 Cyclone was then incorporated and available in Pd-Extended, where it only a had a minor update in 2013 (0.1alpha56) under the maintenance of Hans-Christoph Steiner, right before Cyclone and Pd Extended were abandoned altogether.
 Under a new maintenance phase by Fred Jan Kraan, 0.1alpha57 and cyclone 0.2 beta versions were released, still closely related to the previous '0.1alpha' releases and mostly compliant to Max 4.0!

-The main goal of cyclone 0.3 is to update Cyclone's objects to the latest Max version, which is Max 7.3.5 at the time of this release.
-We're also fixing many bugs, rewriting the documentation and including new objects.
-So far we have:
+The main goal of cyclone 0.3 was to update Cyclone's objects to the latest Max 7 version (Max 7.3.5).
+Many bugs were also fixed, the documentation has been rewritten from scratch and new objects were included.
+Here's the aftermath:

 - 61 updated objects;
-- 65 fixed objects (including objects that were updated, will be updated and did not need updates);
+- 65 fixed objects (including updated objects);
 - 40 new objects;
-- A newly written documentation, taking care of numerous issues (yet to include "meta" and related objects)
+- Newly written documentation

 Check details in the provided CHANGELOG.txt file, or here: https://github.com/porres/pd-cyclone/wiki/cyclone-0.3-changlelog